uboslinux/ubos-docs/sphinx/users/faq.rst

   ``ubos-admin createsite``.
 * If you are satisfied with accessing your UBOS device only on your local network, the UBOS device advertises itself via mDNS and you can use that name.
 See :doc:`networking`.
-* You can enter your site name in your ``/etc/host`` file(s) or in the local DNS server of your home router.
-This makes most sense if your site is only on your local network anyway.
+* You can enter your :term:`Site` name in your ``/etc/host`` file(s) or in the local DNS server of your home router.
+This makes most sense if your :term:`Site` is only on your local network anyway.

-How can I install more than one web app on the same device?
+How can I install more than one web App on the same device?
 -----------------------------------------------------------

 Yes.
 In two ways:

-* You can invoke ``ubos-admin createsite`` as many times as you wish and specify as many apps as you wish.
-You can even specify the same app more than once (for example, if several members of your family like to run Wordpress) as long as you use different path names.
-However, every time you invoke ``ubos-admin createsite`` again, you need to use a different hostname: ``createsite`` means that you are creating a separate site every time; the command cannot modify an existing site.
+* You can invoke ``ubos-admin createsite`` as many times as you wish and specify as many :term:`Apps <App>` as you wish.
+You can even specify the same :term:`App` more than once (for example, if several members of your family like to run Wordpress) as long as you use different path names.
+However, every time you invoke ``ubos-admin createsite`` again, you need to use a different hostname: ``createsite`` means that you are creating a separate :term:`Site` every time; the command cannot modify an existing :term:`Site`.
-* You can augment an existing site by adding another app to the same site, accessible at the same hostname.
-To do that today, you need to obtain the existing site's site JSON file with ``ubos-admin showsite --json --hostname <hostname>``, save the file, edit the file by adding another entry into the ``appconfigs`` array that describes the additional app you wish to run, and deploy the new configuration with ``ubos-admin deploy -f <edited-site-json-file>``.
+* You can augment an existing :term:`Site` by adding another :term:`App` to the same :term:`Site`, accessible at the same hostname.
+To do that today, you need to obtain the existing :term:`Site`'s site JSON file with ``ubos-admin showsite --json --hostname <hostname>``, save the file, edit the file by adding another entry into the ``appconfigs`` array that describes the additional :term:`App` you wish to run, and deploy the new configuration with ``ubos-admin deploy -f <edited-site-json-file>``.
 There is currently no command that allows you to do that interactively (but you could help us out and create one, see `this issue <https://github.com/uboslinux/ubos-admin/issues/8>`_).